-How Yoruba Engagement List Varies Slightly From Place to Place
+How the Yoruba Engagement List Varies Slightly From Place to Place & More Insights (Q & A)

-Is cash accepted as an alternative for missing Yoruba engagement list items: I also reached out to ask an old Yoruba woman (a grandmother/ mama) about the typical yoruba traditional engagement list – she told me that some items can be done in cash, meaning that the groom may be allowed to put down a cash value for an item in place of bringing the item.
+To answer this question, I reached out to an old Yoruba woman (a grandmother/ mama) about how this is done regarding the typical Yoruba traditional engagement list.
+She told me that some items can be done in cash, meaning that the groom may be allowed to put down a cash value for an item in place of bringing the item.

-It’s in bad taste for a groom to go empty handed: The mama says that it is not good for the groom to visit his in-laws empty-handed – he is expected to bring all or some of the items and confirm from the bride’s family if he could bring cash in place of specific items in the list.
+The Yoruba mama I asked said that it is not good for the groom to visit his in-laws empty-handed.
+He is expected to bring all or some of the items and confirm from the bride’s family if he could bring cash in place of specific items in the list.

-The grandma also told me that there may be a slight variation across different Yoruba villages, in what makes up the traditional engagement list, but that many of the items are the same all over.
+My Yoruba contributor (grandma) also told me that there may be a slight variation across different Yoruba villages, in what makes up the traditional engagement list, but that most of the items are the same all over.

 Budgeting for a Yoruba Bride Price and Traditional Engagement

-Now, for our dear grooms, if you’re in the middle of going to see your bride’s Yoruba family, now you have an idea of how much a Yoruba engagement ceremony would cost you to.
-It’s important to get the bride price and your traditional marriage settled as soon as possible before your white wedding; although we are seeing more grooms doing this on the same day as their white wedding or a few days or weeks apart, the choice is yours.
+Now, for our dear grooms, if you’re in the middle of going to see your bride’s Yoruba family, now you have an idea of how much a Yoruba engagement ceremony could cost you.
+It’s important to get the bride price and your traditional marriage settled as soon as possible before your white wedding.
+However, we are seeing more grooms doing this on the same day as their white wedding or a few days or weeks apart.
+There’s no rule on how far apart to set dates for Yoruba traditional wedding/ engagement and white wedding in Nigeria – the choice is yours.